TheRealSharuto/TheRealSharuto/README.md

 💃🏽 I’m interested in in dance, anime, manga, drawing, pilates/yoga, writing, and ofcourse, coding!

-🌱 I’m currently learning JavaScript, Python, and php.
+🌱 I’m currently learning JavaScript, Python, Java, and php.

 💻 I’m looking to collaborate on web development projects.